z4kn4fein/stashbox/docs/docs/guides/advanced-registration.md

 <CodeDescPanel>
 <div>

-The batch registration API's signature *(filters, registration configuration action, self-registration)* is also usable for registering services from given assemblies.
+The batch registration API *(filters, registration configuration action, self-registration)* is also usable for registering services from given assemblies.

-In this example, we assume that the same three services used at the batch registration are in the same assembly.
+In this example, we assume that the same three services we used in the [batch registration](#batch-registration) section are in the same assembly.

 :::info
 The container also detects and registers open-generic definitions (when applicable) from the supplied type collection.
 You can read about [open-generics here](/docs/advanced/generics#open-generics).